halt23/halt23.github.io/_drafts/calamares-3.2.0-rc3-is-out.md

 Calamares 3.2.0-rc3 is a features-and-functionality release.

-* KCrash (known from the desktop helper *Dr Konqi*) is now an optional dependency; it can help developers and users report problems with Calamares.
 * New translations Hindi, Marathi (thanks to *asaagar*) and Albanian (thanks to *besnik*) are now available.
 * Documentation improvements
   (thanks to *crazy*, *rajudev*).
+* CMake now reports on skipped modules at the end of the configuration phase.
+This will list modules explicitly skipped by the build configuration, but also optional modules that are skipped because of missing dependencies.
 * Minor polishing and tidying all over the place (thanks to *bezzy1999*, *bill-auger*).
 * It is now possible to configure Calamares to "phone home" at the end of an installation and to configure *update-manager* with a machine-specific URL.
+Use the *tracking* module for this.
 * A new module supporting OpenRC initialization of encrypted filesystems.
   For distro's that do not use systemd, the `openrcdmcryptcfg` module can be used alongside other modules.